 The gift cards should be treated exactly as you would handle cash; adequate controls and security must be provided for the cards, and recipient information must be documented.
-Records of each payment to research subjects via gift card MUST be kept and reported to the Financial Services Tax Desk at the end of each year, if applicable.
+Records of each payment to research subjects via gift card MUST be kept and reported to the AP Tax Desk at the end of each year, if applicable.

 A revolving fund account is an advance of funds to an individual custodian on behalf of a department.
 These accounts are mainly used for small dollar authorized purchases and paying research subjects other than Non-Resident Aliens.